kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 attached to `TLSRoutes` while requests to `*.anotherexample.tld` are terminated on the `Gateway` and attached to a `HTTPRoute`.

+The support for Multiplexing on TLS is `Implementation Specific`, and implementations that support this feature MUST announce it on `GatewayClass.Status.SupportedFeatures`.

+Implementations that don't support multiplexing SHOULD mark the violating listeners with a Condition `Conflicted=True`.

 ## Conformance Details

 ###  Feature Names

 * TLSRoute
+* TLSMultiplexing

 ### Conformance tests